svijsv/uHAL/readme.md

 uHAL is a small-ish hardware abstraction layer written in C99.
 It doesn't do much and it doesn't do it very well, but it's mine.

-At present it supports the STM32F103, STM32F401, the ATTiny402 but can be fairly easily extended to support other devices in those families.
+At present it supports the STM32F103, STM32F401, and the ATTiny402 but can be fairly easily extended to support other devices in those families.

 API documentation can be found in `Documentation/html/index.html` if I remembered